‘Young And The Restless’ Spoilers Week Of April 9: J.T. Confesses, Devon Changes His Mind, Ashley Doubts Kyle

 — Young & The Restless (@YRInsider) April 2, 2018

-After an explosive fight on Thursday April 5, Sharon and Nick have a lot to make up for.
-However, according to the latest Young and the Restless spoilers Billy (Jason Thompson) will take note of their growing bond.
+After an explosive fight on Thursday, April 5, Sharon and Nick have a lot to make up for.
+However, according to the latest Young and the Restless spoilers, Billy (Jason Thompson) will take note of their growing bond.
 Perhaps Phyllis (Gina Tognoni) has whispered in his ear about their ever-growing relationship.

 There's a lot of love between these two! @eileen_davidson and @MelissaOrdway discuss why they love working with each other and more in honor of #YR45. pic.twitter.com/dsCFaytgai